NTU Career Tracks 2026

 PREPARE YOUR RESUME AND FILL IN YOUR PROFILE

 Have an up-to-date resume on hand for in-person events and submit a comprehensive personal profile when attending virtual ones.
 Tailor your resume to highlight the skills and experiences that align with the roles you are applying for.
-For virtual fairs, uploading a general resume is useful, but be ready to customise your resume for specific applications.
+For virtual fairs, uploading a general resume is useful, but be ready to customise it for specific applications.

 INTERACT WITH COMPANY REPRESENTATIVES